PlasmaFAIR/fortitude/README.dev.md

 AstRule` block to the correct one in the new rule file, and the new line added in `rules/mod.rs`.

+It can be very helpful to look at the AST for a sample file to know what to look for when writing your rule: run `cargo dev print-ast` to see a pretty-printed AST.
+You can add `--cst` to see a "concrete syntax tree" that includes unnamed nodes.

 For some rules, it may be possible to automatically apply a fix for the user, though it isn't essential to include a fix when adding a new rule.
 These are typically applied using